 School Counseling Programs in Illinois

-There are 12 public and private institutions in Illinois that offer master of school counseling programs.
 School counseling programs may be offered through departments of education or psychology, depending on the university.
 Some programs provide a specific focus on urban environments.
 And, some offer structural options, like a cohort model or the option to take classes full or part-time.
+12 programs are on campus and three are hybrid programs.
+One university, Bradley University, offers both an on campus and online option.
 Keep reading to learn more about the programs available and to find the best fit for you.

 Bradley University